ffuf/ffuf/README.md

   -ml                 Match amount of lines in response -mr                 Match regexp
   -ms                 Match HTTP response size
-  -mw                 Match amount of words in response
+  -mt                 Match how many milliseconds to the first response byte, either greater or less than.
+EG: >100 or <100 -mw                 Match amount of words in response

 FILTER OPTIONS: